-The MP inverse has been extensively investigated (see, e.g.,~\cite{Boullion1971,Rao1971,Ben2003}), which has wide applications in many fields such as matrix computation, algorithm analysis, statistics, and engineering (see, e.g.,~\cite{Pisinger2007,Drineas2011,Hoyle2011,Smoktunowicz2012,Bodnar2016,Schost2016}).
-However, in some numerical applications, the entries of a matrix will seldom be known precisely.
-Thus, it is necessary to establish some bounds to characterize the uncertainties caused by matrix perturbation.
-Over the past decades, many researchers have developed various perturbation bounds for the MP inverse of a matrix, which can be found, e.g., in~\cite{Ben1966,Stewart1969,Wedin1973,Abdelmalek1974,Stewart1977,Sun2001,Meng2010,Cai2011,Li2018}.
+where $I_{n}$ denotes the $n\times n$ identity matrix and $\mathbf{z}\in\mathbb{C}^{n}$ is an arbitrary vector.
+Furthermore, the minimum $2$-norm solution of~\eqref{LSP} is $\mathbf{x}_{\star}=A^{\dagger}\mathbf{b}$.
+The MP inverse has been widely applied in many fields such as matrix computation, algorithm analysis, statistics, and engineering; see, e.g.,~\cite{Ben2003,Drineas2011,Hoyle2011,Bodnar2016}.
+Over the past decades, many researchers have investigated the perturbation analysis of MP inverse, which can be found, e.g., in~\cite{Stewart1969,Wedin1973,Abdelmalek1974,Stewart1977,Sun2001,Meng2010,Cai2011,Xu2017,Li2018}.